20 February & 21 February

 Well, the combined weight was 3kg over.
 The airline wanted to charge me 1650 Rand for the excess weight.
 So, as I have done on several trips previously, I hauled out the tripod from one check in bag (Duncan had to rip away part of the plastic wrap) and that plus one book meant that I was within the limit.
 This also meant carrying the tripod along with the backpack, smaller bag, and coat around two airports.
 This photography hobby can be very hard on the back!

-After two pleasant flights I got home the next day, 16 March.
+After two pleasant flights I arrived home the next day, 16 March.